Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Abstract

 \section{Abstract}

-Machine learning has been successfully applied to improve the efficiency of Mixed-Integer Linear Programming (MILP) solvers.
-However, the learning-based solvers often suffer from severe performance degradation on unseen MILP instances---especially on large-scale instances from a perturbed environment---due to the limited \mbox{diversity} of training distributions.
-To tackle this problem, we propose a novel approach, which is called \textbf{Ad}versarial Instance \textbf{A}ugmentation and does not require to know the problem type for new instance generation, to promote data diversity for learning-based branching modules in the branch-and-bound (B\&B) \textbf{Solver}s (\textbf{AdaSolver}).
-We use the bipartite graph representations for MILP instances and obtain various perturbed instances to regularize the solver by augmenting the graph structures with a learned augmentation policy.
-The major technical contribution of AdaSolver is that we formulate the \textit{non-differentiable} instance augmentation as a contextual bandit problem and adversarially train the learning-based solver and augmentation policy, enabling efficient \textit{gradient-based} training of the augmentation policy.
-To the best of our knowledge, AdaSolver is the \textit{first} general and effective framework for understanding and improving the generalization of both {imitation-learning-based} (IL-based) and {reinforcement-learning-based} (RL-based) B\&B solvers.
-Extensive experiments demonstrate that by producing various augmented instances, AdaSolver leads to a remarkable efficiency improvement across various distributions.
+Machine learning has been successfully applied to accelerate Mixed-Integer Linear Programming (MILP) solvers.
+However, the learning-based solvers often suffer from severe performance degradation on unseen MILP instances due to the limited number of training instances and diversity of training distributions.
+To tackle this problem, we propose a novel data augmentation approach, called \textbf{Ad}versarial Instance \textbf{A}ugmentation, to promote the data diversity for learning-based branching modules in branch-and-bound (B\&B) \textbf{Solver}s (\textbf{AdaSolver}).
+To generate diverse augmented instances, AdaSolver uses an augmentation policy to augment the structures of the bipartite graphs representing MILP instances.
+The major technical contribution is that AdaSolver formulates the \textit{non-differentiable} learning problem of the augmentation policy as a contextual bandit problem, enabling efficient \textit{gradient-based} adversarial training for the learning-based solver and augmentation policy.
+To the best of our knowledge, AdaSolver is the \textit{first} general and effective framework for understanding and improving the generalization of both {imitation-learning-based} and {reinforcement-learning-based} B\&B solvers.
+Experiments demonstrate that AdaSolver leads to a remarkable roughly 35\% improvement in solving time over the B\&B solver across various distributions.
+Moreover, AdaSolver significantly improves the sample efficiency by roughly 40\% reduction in solving time compared to the competitive GNN branching baseline with only 1\% of the training instances.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{